-During this period, ‘how to’ searches on Google were enjoying a precipitous and sustained rise.
+During this period, ‘how to’ searches on Google saw a precipitous and sustained rise.
 A chance for brands to take what they know and the skills their team have and share that with an audience both keen to learn, and, for some at least, new found time to do just that.

 Then, just as digital has permeated life like never before, holidays had attracted new meaning.
 Forget FOMO, having a break was all about powering down the device and glorying in the joy of missing out and connecting with nature.
 Slowing down and taking more time to reflect was also driving interest in remote destinations and giving back to communities visited.